-The Department currently has one Automatic License Plate Reader(ALPR) system in operation.
-The system we employ was developed by NDI Recognition Systems, and uses cameras mounted to a police vehicle to read license plates, and check them against a database of known offenses.
-The database is updated daily, and includes information such as stolen vehicles, and wanted criminals; and can also be connected to DMV records for such things as expired licenses and insurance problems.
-These cameras are functional whenever the vehicle is running, and will notify the officer via alerts on the officer's computer.
+The system uses cameras mounted to a police vehicle to read license plates and check them against a database of known offenses.
+The database is updated daily, and includes information such as stolen vehicles, and wanted criminals, and can also be connected to DMV records for such things as expired licenses and insurance problems.
+These cameras are functional whenever the vehicle is running and will notify the officer via alerts on the officer's computer.
 The officer is then required to verify any alerts prior to taking any enforcement action.
 This system frees up the officer to concentrate on driving, while simultaneously improving their chances of locating stolen vehicles, persons of interest, and other violations such as unlicensed or uninsured drivers.

-The LPR system has proven to be effective, and the technology is only improving.
-The Department is evaluating the potential to expand the use of License Plate Readers, and may deploy additional units in the future.
+The ALPR system has proven to be effective, and the technology is only improving.
+The Department has proven the value of the technology and has begun to deploy additional units.
+Fixed License Plate Readers have already been installed at locations in the downtown area and additional locations throughout the City are being identified and considered for future installations.